JoshBurke/Shutterfly-Album-Downloader/README.md

 python downloader.py
 ```

-6 (conditional): If your account is pre-2013ish, you'll need to set the `LIFE_UID` environment variable to your account's UID.
+6 (conditional): If your account is pre-2013ish, you'll always need to set the `LIFE_UID` environment variable to your account's UID while running this script.
 You can find it in the URL of your account's page on shutterfly.com or in various requests:

 ```bash
 export LIFE_UID=your_uid_here